-Here we extend this line of work in two ways to include the indirect effects of breaking on the atmospheric general circulation (i.e., wave mean-flow interaction with our without the existence of a reflected wave train).
-First, we consider the entire Northern Hemisphere (NH) troposphere rather than limiting the study to the midlatitude to subtropical tropopause region.
-Second, we consider cyclonic as well as anticyclonic breaking.
+train).
+First, we consider the entire Northern Hemisphere (NH) troposphere rather than the midlatitude to subtropical tropopause region.
+Second, we consider cyclonic and anticyclonic breaking.
 To accomplish these goals, we develop a novel algorithm that allows us to detect and distinguish cyclonic and anticyclonic breaking on any isentropic surface throughout the NH.
-Details of the method are described in an appendix.
+Details of the method are described in the appendix.

-The difference between the two types of RWB, anticyclonic and cyclonic, becomes particularly clear in baroclinic life cycles simulations (e.g., Thorncroft et al. 1993, Magnusdottir and Haynes 1996), where the anticyclonically-breaking life cycle is known as LC1 and the cyclonically-breaking life cycle is termed LC2.
-These studies found that LC1 (anticyclonic breaking) is associated with an equatorward-directed pseudomomentum flux, whereas LC2 (cyclonic breaking) is associated with a poleward-directed pseudomomentum flux.
-Eddy stirring, such as occurs when RWB takes place, forces the NAO on intraseasonal time scales (e.g., Wittman et al. 2005, Vallis et al. 2004).
-Abatzoglou and Magnusdottir (2006a) confirmed in reanalysis data that the stirring associated with anticyclonic RWB is associated with increased pseudomomentum flux toward the latitude of breaking (equatorward), such that there is convergence of the flux into the wave breaking region with divergence elsewhere.
-Anticyclonic RWB is always accompanied by increased momentum flux, however increased momentum flux does not always signify RWB since localized linear Rossby wave propagation has the signature of increased momentum flux.
-Therefore in examining the effect on the mean flow arising from RWB it is essential to diagnose the wave breaking first and then examine the resulting signature in momentum flux.
+The difference between the two types of RWB, anticyclonic and cyclonic, becomes particularly clear in baroclinic life cycle simulations (e.g., Thorncroft et al. 1993; Magnusdottir and Haynes 1996).
+These studies found that anticyclonically breaking life cycle (LC1) is associated with an equatorward-directed pseudomomentum flux, whereas cyclonically breaking life cycle (LC2) is associated with a poleward-directed pseudomomentum flux.
+Eddy stirring, which occurs when RWB takes place, forces the NAO on intraseasonal time scales (e.g., Wittman et al. 2005; Vallis et al. 2004).
+Abatzoglou and Magnusdottir (2006a) confirmed in reanalysis data that the stirring associated with anticyclonic RWB is associated with increased pseudomomentum flux toward the latitude of breaking (equatorward), such that there is convergence of the flux into the wave-breaking region with divergence elsewhere.
+Anticyclonic RWB is always accompanied by increased momentum flux; however, increased momentum flux does not always signify RWB because localized linear Rossby wave propagation has the signature of increased momentum flux.
+Therefore, in examining the effect on the mean flow arising from RWB, it is essential to diagnose the wave breaking first and then examine the resulting signature in momentum flux.

 Several recent observational studies have examined RWB (or its related signature) as it influences the NAO.
-Using high frequency eddy momentum flux as a proxy for RWB, Riviere and Orlanski (2007) present evidence that anticyclonic (cyclonic) wave breaking is associated with a poleward (equatorward) shift in the jet stream over the Atlantic, leading to the positive (negative) polarity of the NAO.
-Previously, Benedict et al. (2004) had examined the synoptic signature of several cases of NAO positive and NAO negative evolution and found that they were associated with RWB.
-Woollings et al. (2007) studied the prolonged (i.e., five days or longer) blocking-like PV gradient reversals that sometimes follow RWB over the North Atlantic, and found such reversals to be more frequent (infrequent) during the negative (positive) polarity of the NAO.
-Martius et al. (2007) found significant differences in the spatial distribution of PV streamers dependent on the polarity of the NAO, where the two types of PV streamers (Wernli and Sprenger 2007) represent late stages in the two baroclinic life cycles, LC1 and LC2.
+Using high-frequency eddy momentum flux as a proxy for RWB, Riviere and Orlanski (2007) present evidence that anticyclonic (cyclonic) wave breaking is associated with a poleward (equatorward) shift in the jet stream over the Atlantic, leading to the positive (negative) polarity of the NAO.
+Previously, Benedict et al. (2004) had examined the synoptic signatures of several cases of NAO positive and negative evolution and found that they were associated with RWB.
+Woollings et al. (2008) studied the prolonged (i.e., five days or longer) blocking-like PV gradient reversals that sometimes follow RWB over the North Atlantic and found these reversals to be more frequent (infrequent) during the negative (positive) polarity of the NAO.
+Martius et al. (2007) found significant differences in the spatial distribution of PV streamers dependent on the polarity of the NAO, in which the two types of PV streamers (Wernli and Sprenger 2007) represent late stages in the two baroclinic life cycles, LC1 and LC2.
+Strong and Magnusdottir (2008) recently demonstrated how anticyclonic RWB over the Pacific influences the development of the NAO.